markusunger/200_OK_admin/documentation.md

 ![/screenshot_of_customization_tool.png]

 The Endpoint Customization tool allows you to overwrite this standard behavior of specific routes with your own responses.
+Thus, you can mock responses just like you expect them to be returned by a backend API.

 Initially, your API will not have any custom endpoints, so you will see an empty selection list on the left side.
 Upon clicking _New Custom Route_, you will see a customization form on the right side which gives you full control over route behavior.